Geranium (Pelargonium x hortorum) care for starters – there are two types of plants people refer to as “Geraniums.”

 At this point, you can either place them directly into the ground or repot them into larger pots or containers.

 Growing Geraniums In Pots Year Round

 Geraniums are an excellent choice for container gardening on patios, decks and balconies.
-The key to good container gardening with geraniums is proper preparation of the soil.
+The key to good container gardening with geraniums is the proper preparation of the soil.

 This is the easiest way to get your geraniums established well.
 You should begin with a high quality of potting soil intended for container gardening.

 This type of soil is specially formulated to include materials that assist in good drainage (e.g. perlite, vermiculite and peat moss).
 To this add some good quality organic matter.